-In her artwork, Pickering examines questions of leadership during the COVID-19 health crisis.
-“Question of Leadership“, focuses on community leaders such as Brittany Kaiser who speak truth to power.
+In her artwork, Pickering examines questions of leadership during the COVID-19 global pandemic.
+“Question of Leadership“, focuses on community leaders, such as Tsai Ing-wen who speak truth to power.
 Because the people who deserve public attention are those leading us through this crisis with humility, sacrifice and collaboration.

 About the Artist Jennifer Pickering

 Jennifer Pickering is a contemporary artist from Canada, born in Switzerland and currently based in the Kingdom of Saudi Arabia.
 She teaches Visual Art at Advanced Learning Schools, an International Baccalaureate School.
 Much of her practice is based in site-specific interventions into public space.
 Her work explores complex systems of information exchange.
 Issues of access and denial, of privilege, class and where the power lies are central to her work.